outsidedav/swift/machine_learning/coreml.md

 ## Step 4.
 Using starter kits
 {: #coreml_starterkits}

 With starter kits, you can quickly and easily leverage the capabilities of {{site.data.keyword.cloud_notm}} and Core ML.
 You can add {{site.data.keyword.visualrecognitionshort}} to any client iOS app or server-side back end by using the starter kits.
-The Custom Vision Model for Core ML with {{site.data.keyword.watson}} starter kit illustrates how to create a custom {{site.data.keyword.visualrecognitionshort}} model and instantiate it as a Core ML model that you can run locally on your device.
+The Custom Vision Model for Core ML with {{site.data.keyword.watson}} Starter Kit illustrates how to create a custom {{site.data.keyword.visualrecognitionshort}} model, and instantiate it as a Core ML model that you can run locally on your device.

 To add {{site.data.keyword.visualrecognitionshort}} to a starter kit, complete the following steps: